lokeshmadasu42/Mukhyansh/seq2seq/README.md

 - `max_target_length` (int): Specify the maximum total sequence length for the target text.

-- `beam_size` (int, optional): Specify the number of beams to use for evaluation.
+- `beam_size` (int, optional, defaults to 5): Specify the number of beams to use for evaluation.
 This argument will be used during evaluation/prediction.

-- `beamsearch_length_penalty` (float, optional): Specify the length penalty (alpha value) for beam search.
+- `beamsearch_length_penalty` (float, optional, defaults to 0.0): Specify the length penalty (alpha value) for beam search.